jncc/dnode/luigi/sentinel/s2_ard_processor/Stuff.md

 - Outputs text file output.txt containing value of output text
 - Upload image to amazon ECR repo - http://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html

+# AWS ECR repo

+914910572686.dkr.ecr.eu-west-1.amazonaws.com/process-test

+To install the AWS CLI and Docker and for more information on the steps below, visit the ECR documentation page.
+1) Retrieve the docker login command that you can use to authenticate your Docker client to your registry: aws ecr get-login --region eu-west-1

+2) Run the docker login command that was returned in the previous step.
+3) Build your Docker image using the following command.
+For information on building a Docker file from scratch see the instructions here.
+You can skip this step if your image is already built: docker build -t process-test .

+4) After the build completes, tag your image so you can push the image to this repository: docker tag process-test:latest 914910572686.dkr.ecr.eu-west-1.amazonaws.com/process-test:latest

+5) Run the following command to push this image to your newly created AWS repository: docker push 914910572686.dkr.ecr.eu-west-1.amazonaws.com/process-test:latest

+# Build and run instructions

 Build image:

     docker build -t process-test .

+Build to aws:

+    docker build -t 914910572686.dkr.ecr.eu-west-1.amazonaws.com/process-test .

 Start image with interactive console: shares the workfiles folder in home